-The Receiver interfaces contain internal pattern generators that can be used to validate both device and link operation.
-These generators are enabled by the associated BOE[x] signals listed in Table 9 (when the BISTLE latch enable input is HIGH).
-When enabled, a register in the associated receive channel becomes a signature pattern generator and checker by logically converting to a Linear Feedback Shift Register (LFSR).
+These generators are enabled by the associated BOE[x] signals listed in Table 10 (when the BISTLE latch enable input is HIGH).
+When enabled, a register in the associated receive channel becomes a pattern generator and checker by logically converting to a Linear Feedback Shift Register (LFSR).
 This LFSR generates a 511-character sequence that includes all Data and Special Character codes, including the explicit violation symbols.
-This provides a predictable yet pseudo-random sequence that can be matched to an identical LFSR in the attached Transmitter(s).
-If the receive channels are configured for common clock operation (RXCKSEL ≠ MID) each pass is preceded by a 16-character Word Sync Sequence.
-When synchronized with the received data stream, the associated Receiver checks each character in the Decoder with each character generate by the LFSR and indicates compare errors and BIST status at the RXSTx[2:0] bits of the Output Register.
-See Table 20 for details.
+This provides a predictable yet pseudorandom sequence that can be matched to an identical LFSR in the attached Transmitter(s).
+If the receive channels are configured for common clock operation (RXCKSEL \neq MID) each pass is preceded by a 16-character Word Sync Sequence.
+When synchronized with the received data stream, the associated Receiver checks each character in the Decoder with each character generated by the LFSR and indicates compare errors and BIST status at the RXSTx[2:0] bits of the Output Register.
+See Table 24 for details.